 Fellowships will run for a total of nine months between August 2019 and June 2020, determined according to the calendar of the host school.
 Fellows will receive a minimum stipend of $60,000 over the fellowship period and will receive health benefits through the school’s health program.
-Additional benefits and final compensation details will be in accordance with the host school’s policies as they pertain to similarly-situated faculty members.
+Salary and benefits may exceed these minimums; additional benefits and final compensation details will be in accordance with the host school’s policies as they pertain to similarly-situated faculty members.

 The curriculum vitae must include educational background, publications, prior teaching experience including course titles, and other relevant experience.
 Applicants must have a PhD or appropriate terminal degree in their field of study, and must have retired within the twenty-four months prior to August 1, 2019.
-To be clear, prior teaching experience is not a required qualification.
+Prior teaching experience is not a required qualification.

 - Application Form: Cover letter with curriculum vitae